kotogavr/kotogavr-blog/src/content/blog/how-to-make-passwordless-auth.md

   def create
     user = User.find_or_create_by(email: params[:email])
     # TODO: Add send email logic
-    redirect_to login_path, notice "Check your email for a link to sign in" end
+    redirect_to login_path, notice: "Check your email for a link to sign in" end

   def verify